chidex-henry/static-terraform-module/README.md

 2. **IAM User Setup:**
    - Created an IAM user named Terraform-user with programmatic access.
-   - Attached the `AdministratorAccess` permission policy to Terraform-user to allow creating AWS resources.
+   - Attached the `AdministratorAccess` permission policy for Terraform-user to allow creating AWS resources.

 3. **AWS Credential Management:**
    - Created a named profile (terraform-user) for the IAM user to allow Terraform to authenticate with AWS environment using the user’s credentials.